Type to search lessons across every grade and subject.

 Grade 7

 Addition is combining numbers.
-On the number line, you start at the first number and move by the second:
+Start at the first number and move by the second:

 • Add a positive → move right.
 3 + 2 lands at 5.